A Realistic Pulsar -- Supermassive Black Hole Timing Model: Timing model

 In previous subsections, we have built a timing model for pulsar-SMBH systems accurate to the 2PN level.
 The timing model predicts the TOA of a pulse emitted at a given pulsar proper time, for example, the time when pulsar's rotation number $N$ is an integer.
 By fitting the predictions to the observed TOAs, one can obtain the best-fit parameters in the timing model.
 However, in the real pulsar timing process, the direct observable is the TOAs of the pulses.
 Due to the fact that telescopes will not observe a pulsar continuously to record every single pulse, we, in fact, do not know the pulsar rotation number $N$ corresponding to the observed TOAs.
 Thus, the timing residual, which represents the difference between the model prediction and observation, is defined to be~\citep{Damour:1986}

-where $\mathcal{N} \big(t^{\rm TOA};\{\Theta\} \big)$ is the predicted pulsar's rotation number for the pulse arrived at $t^{\rm TOA}$ and with model parameters $\{\Theta\}$; note that it needs not to be an integer. $\big\lfloor \mathcal{N}\big(t^{\rm TOA};\{\Theta\}\big) \big\rceil$ is the integer closest to $\mathcal{N}\big(t^{\rm TOA};\{\Theta\}\big)$.
+where $\mathcal{N} \big(t^{\rm TOA};\{\Theta\} \big)$ is the predicted pulsar's rotation number for the pulse arrived at $t^{\rm TOA}$ and with model parameters $\{\Theta\}$; note that it needs not to be an integer \ZX{}{as the timing model may not be perfect, the model parameters may deviate from the true parameters, and the $t^{\rm TOA}$ can contain noise}. $\big\lfloor \mathcal{N}\big(t^{\rm TOA};\{\Theta\}\big) \big\rceil$ is the integer closest to $\mathcal{N}\big(t^{\rm TOA};\{\Theta\}\big)$.
 This definition folds the timing residual into one pulsar's rotation period, and thus it is necessary to have a timing model accurate than the pulsar's rotation period.
 Equation~(\ref{eq:residual}) requires the calculation of pulsar rotation number from a given TOA, and the function $\mathcal{N} \big(t^{\rm TOA};\{\Theta\} \big)$ is realized by the so-called inverse timing model~\citep{Damour:1986}.
 For analytical timing models that adopt a PN expansion, the inverse timing model can be obtained by solving Equations~(\ref{eq:T2Te}), (\ref{eq:Te2te}), and (\ref{eq:te2toa}) with iteration~\citep{Damour:1986}.
 However, to invert the numerical timing model, in general, one may need to calculate a series of TOAs corresponding to different $N$ and inverse the numerical relation by interpolation~\citep{DellaMonica:2025ent}.
 The choice of the sample rate of the numerical relation and the interpolation procedure may introduce additional numerical errors to the inverse timing model.
 Besides, a higher sample rate generally needs more computational resources, which may not be always available in parameter estimation with, say, Monte Carlo techniques, which needs many calculations of the inverse timing model with different model parameters.

 \allowdisplaybreaks

 \citet{Hu:2023ubk} proposed a method for building the inverse timing model efficiently.
 Instead of integrating Equation~(\ref{eq:equation of motion}), one can transform the integration variable from coordinate time $t$ to $t^{\rm TOA}$ by taking the advantage that Equation~(\ref{eq:te2toa}) has an analytical expression that only depends on the pulsar's position at time $t$.\footnote{Here we omit the lower index $e$ and take this equation as a general relation between coordinate time $t$ and arrival time $t^{\rm TOA}$.} Writing out explicitly, one has